 Know when something is wrong

-With network flow monitoring it is possible to set up alerts, such as when the DNS is misused, invalid certificates are used, or encryption via TLS does not work correctly.
+With the integration it is possible to get an overview of all alerts from ntop, such as when the DNS is misused, invalid certificates are used, or encryption via TLS does not work correctly.

 Identify the top talkers and top listeners